danacu92/pico_snes2usb/README.md

 # SNES Controller to USB Adapter
 ## Overview

 This project implements an adapter to connect an SNES (Super Nintendo Entertainment System) controller to a computer via USB using a Raspberry Pi Pico (RP2040).
 The adapter translates SNES controller inputs into USB HID reports like a standard USB gamepad, allowing the controller to be used on modern systems.
-It was developed in Visual Studio Code with the Raspberry Pi Pico extension and uses the TinyUSB library.
+It was developed in C using Visual Studio Code with the Raspberry Pi Pico extension and uses the TinyUSB library.

 ## Requirements